|Nutrition Facts (per serving)|

 This is the preferred Marrakesh method.
 You can reduce the cooking time to 4 to 5 hours by using a 350 F/180 C oven temperature.

-- Place the lamb in a roasting pan and cover with foil, sealing the edges tightly.
-Roast the lamb, basting hourly and resealing the foil each time, for 7 to 8 hours, or until the juices run clear and the meat is tender enough to pinch off the bone.
+Place lamb in a roasting pan and cover with foil, sealing edges tightly.
+Roast lamb, basting hourly and resealing foil each time, for 7 to 8 hours, or until juices run clear and meat is tender enough to pinch off the bone.

-- Small pieces of lamb, weighing less than 4 pounds/2 kg might finish cooking in 6 hours.
+Small pieces of lamb, weighing less than 4 pounds might finish cooking in 6 hours.
 Larger pieces might take closer to 9 hours.

-- Remove the foil and increase the oven temperature to 475 F/240 C. Brown the lamb, basting frequently, for 15 to 30 minutes, or until the meat is well-colored.
+Remove foil and increase oven temperature to 475 F. Brown lamb, basting frequently, for 15 to 30 minutes, or until meat is well-colored.

-- Transfer the lamb to a platter and allow it to rest for 10 minutes before serving.
-If desired, pour the juices over and around the lamb.
+Transfer lamb to a platter and allow it to rest for 10 minutes before serving.
+If desired, pour juices over and around lamb.
 Serve dishes of salt and cumin on the side for dipping.

 Traditional Roasting Method: 3 to 4 Hours

-- Reduce the oven temperature to 325 F/160 C and continue roasting the lamb, basting occasionally, for 2 1/2 to 3 hours, or until the meat is tender, the juices run clear and the lamb has a dark, crisp crust.
+Reduce oven temperature to 325 F and continue roasting lamb, basting occasionally, for 2 1/2 to 3 hours, or until meat is tender, juices run clear, and lamb has a dark, crisp crust.

-- Transfer the lamb to a platter and allow it to rest for 10 minutes before serving.
-If desired, the juices can be poured over and around the lamb.
+Transfer lamb to a platter and allow it to rest for 10 minutes before serving.
+If desired, juices can be poured over and around lamb.
 Serve dishes of salt and cumin on the side for dipping.

 Fast Roasting Method: 1 to 2 Hours

-- Heat an oven to 475 F/240 C. Wrap the exposed lower leg of the lamb in foil to prevent burning.
-Add 1/2 cup of water and a few tablespoons of olive oil to the pan, and roast the lamb, uncovered, for 1 to 2 hours, basting frequently, until the lamb is well browned and the juices run clear when a knife is inserted deep into the meat.
+Preheat oven to 475 F. Wrap exposed lower leg of the lamb in foil to prevent burning.
+Add 1/2 cup of water and a few tablespoons of olive oil to pan, and roast lamb, uncovered, for 1 to 2 hours, basting frequently, until lamb is well browned and juices run clear when a knife is inserted deep into meat.

-- If the meat has browned before the juices are clear, cover the meat with loose foil to prevent further darkening.
+If meat has browned before juices are clear, cover meat with loose foil to prevent further darkening.

-- Transfer the lamb to a platter and allow it to rest for at least 10 minutes before serving.
-If desired, the juices can be poured over and around the lamb.
+Transfer lamb to a platter and allow it to rest for at least 10 minutes before serving.
+If desired, juices can be poured over and around lamb.
 Serve dishes of salt and cumin on the side for dipping.

 How to Serve the Mechoui

-- Plan to serve mechoui for a special family dinner or when entertaining.
-For a colorful presentation, garnish the platter with an assortment of salads or roasted or grilled vegetables.
+Plan to serve mechoui for a special family dinner or when entertaining.
+For a colorful presentation, garnish platter with an assortment of salads or roasted or grilled vegetables.

-- You also can make mini brochettes by threading cubes of cured meat, cheese and olives on toothpicks and inserting them into the roast as a garnish.
+You also can make mini brochettes by threading cubes of cured meat, cheese, and olives on toothpicks and inserting them into roast as a garnish.